 Geography and History: Turangawawae, a place to stand, “In the concept of turangawaewae, the external world is a reflection of an inner sense of security and foundation.
 The mountains, rivers and waterways to which one can claim a relationship also express this internal sense of foundation.”(www.teara.govt.nz).
 My goal is for Luna to understand her place in the world, have a sense of belonging, and to understand how connected our world is.
 I expect to incorporate elements of history and geography into Luna’s interests and current projects, through the shared research and planning of her projects and field trips, through an understanding of ecology and biological relationships, observation and discussion about the passing of time.
 I anticipate the majority of Luna’s projects will incorporate field trips.
 This invites discussion and planning, gaining a deeper knowledge of a destination, both historically and geographically.
 As Luna will be working closely with me, I will be able to assess her progress, and answer questions, as these areas are intwined in our broad curriculum, there will be opportunities for often revisiting ideas through drama and story telling, providing opportunities to gauge understanding and knowledge.

-Resources: Maps, timelines, books, media, field trips, globe and maps, coins, other historical artifacts, Art Galleries, Auckland Museum and regional museums, MOTAT, historic places, such as homesteads, pa sites, parks and reserves.
+Resources: Maps, timelines, books, media, field trips, globe and maps, coins, other historical artefacts, Art Galleries, Auckland Museum and regional museums, MOTAT, historic places, such as homesteads, pa sites, parks and reserves.
 Events that mark historic events, like ANZAC day at the Auckland Museum, The Auckland Heritage Festival and local cultural events and festivals like Matiriki, Diwali and the Auckland Lantern Festival.
 Conversation with family and friends, and personal family history.

-Languages and Culture: My goal for Luna is centered around fostering an open mind and an appreciation of other points of view, this will equip Luna for life in our globalized world.
+Languages and Culture: My goal for Luna is centred around fostering an open mind and an appreciation of other points of view, this will equip Luna for life in our globalized world.
 A knowledge of Te Tiriti o Waitangi and how this document helped shaped Aotearoa is also a core aspect of this subject area.
 This area is closely aligned with history and geography and the arts and music, so it may be incorporated into those areas of interest.
 Luna will be exposed to different cultures in her play groups, through cultural festivals, fashion and adornment, and through preparation and enjoyment of food.
 This subject area will also involve visits to significant historical landmarks and Museums, like Te Papa in Wellington and in storytelling and reading.

 Resources: Auckland city is home to many different cultural groups, we enjoy and attend annual cultural festivals, performances, and interactions within our community.
 Shopping for food at local markets, trying new recipes and musical instruments, and relationships with her peers who are from different cultures in our play groups.
 The Auckland Museum, MOTAT and Auckland Art Gallery also with regional galleries and museum inform an understanding of these areas of study.
 Online resources, libraries and books, art making materials and fabrics, globe and maps.